BuZZ-T/nipple/README.md

 Be aware that the keyboard event propagation is not stopped when a sound is played.
 So **ctrl+f5** will reload your website, if your current window is a browser, because your browser will recognize that **f5** was pressed!

+## Audio format support

+### pygame

+*pygame* has no support for opus at the moment.
+So use *playsound* for opus files or convert them to a supported audio format. (only tested on linux...)

 ### macOS
 *(tested with 10.13.1 - High Sierra)*